Toa Payoh: Toa Payoh Town Park

 The distinctive viewing tower at Toa Payoh Town Park to the right, with the tower block of HDB Hub in the background.

 The Housing and Development Board decided to allocate a large area of Toa Payoh for a garden-landscaped park, the Toa Payoh Town Garden, despite the pressure on land here for housing.

-The town garden used to be popular with visitors who came from near and far to enjoy the display of willows, bamboos and the brilliant reds and yellows of the Delonix regia trees.
-At the heart of the garden is a 0.8 ha carp pond which contains a waterfall and a cluster of islands linked by bridges.
-The islands are arranged to provide a sequence of delightful walking experiences not only by day but also by night when the garden is lit.
-The garden is buffered from the noise and night-time glare of passing traffic along Jalan Toa Payoh by an elevated slope planted with thick rows of Angsanas.
-There are also a children's playground, seating areas and outdoor chessboard, a tea kiosk and a 27-metre high viewing tower.
+The garden contains a 0.8 ha carp pond with a waterfall and a cluster of islands linked by bridges.
+It features willows, bamboos, and Delonix regia trees.
+The garden is separated from Jalan Toa Payoh by an elevated slope planted with rows of Angsanas.
+Facilities include a children's playground, seating areas, an outdoor chessboard, a tea kiosk, and a 27-metre high viewing tower.

 Toa Payoh Town Park was partially closed in 1999 to make way for a temporary bus interchange.
 After the new Toa Payoh Bus Interchange at the HDB Hub was completed in June 2002, the temporary bus interchange was converted to a landscaped park.
 Toa Payoh Town Garden was subsequently renamed as Toa Payoh Town Park.